adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 ### 2. Use less than 32 CSS files

 As you'll probably have more than 31 modules, you can't organise your CSS by module.
 Instead you'll have to put several modules within the same CSS file.

+## Final note

+In this chapter we have discussed two ways to organise our CSS.
+Whichever approach you take, be aware of the 31 CSS file limit problem that will make debugging CSS harder in various versions of Internet Explorer.